merkatorgis/arrsync/README.md

 # arrsync

-Pirate-proof filetransfer with rrsync (restricted rsync).
+Pirate-proof file transfer with rrsync (restricted rsync).

 # Use case